 Proposal: Please discuss the proposal to issue new shares through capitalization of earnings.
-Description:

-- 1. To meet the operating needs and increase the Company's working capital, the Company intends to transfer NT\$206,766,090 to issue 20,676,609 new shares, with a par value of NT\$10 per share, all of which are common shares, from the profit available for distribution in 2022. - 2.
-Shareholders' stock dividends are allocated approximately 230 shares per thousand shares according to the proportion of shares held by the shareholders listed in the shareholders' register on the base date of capital increase and allotment.
-Odd lots of less than 1 share shall be distributed in cash and rounded to the nearest dollar (NT\$) pursuant to Article 240 of the Company Act.
-Shareholders can also piece together shares owned to the nearest one whole share to the share transfer agency within 5 days from the ex-dividend date.
-The Chair shall be authorized to negotiate with specific persons to purchase the petty cash at par value. - 3.
+- 1. To meet the operating needs and increase the Company's working capital, the Company intends to transfer NT\$191,492,870 to issue 19,149,287 new shares, with a par value of NT\$10 per share, all of which are common shares, from the profit available for distribution in 2023. - 2.
+Shareholders' stock dividends are allocated approximately 170 shares per thousand shares according to the proportion of shares held by the shareholders listed in the shareholders' register on the base date of capital increase and allotment.
+For odd lots of less than one share resulting from this profit increase and capitalization distribution, shareholders may, within five days from the record date for suspension of transfers, piece together to form whole shares through the Company's share transfer agent.
+Any remaining odd lots after piecing together may be rounded to the nearest dollar (NT\$) and paid in cash (to offset fees of book entry of securities on centralized trades and other dematerialized registration fees), with amounts below NT\$1 disregarded.
+The shares shall be authorized for purchase at par value by the Chair from specific individuals. - 3.
 Subsequently, if changes occur to the Company's share capital, affecting the number of shares outstanding, leading to adjustments to the rate of shareholders' dividend distribution, the Company proposes to delegate the Chairman with all competent authority to handle related matters. - 4.
 New shares to be issued in the current capital increase have the same rights and obligations as the common shares already issued. - 5.
-Upon approval from the Shareholders' Meeting and applying to the competent authority for approval pursuant to legal regulations, the Company proposes to ask the Shareholders' Meeting to authorize the Board of Directors to establish the ex-rights date and related matters.
+Upon approval from the Shareholders' Meeting and applying to the competent authority for approval pursuant to legal regulations, the Board of Directors will be authorized to establish the ex-rights date and related matters.
 In case changes are needed based on competent authority's request for amendment or based on actual needs, the Company proposes to ask the Shareholders' Meeting to delegate the Chairman with all rights to handle related matters.

 Proposal: Please discuss the proposal to amend the Company's "Articles of Incorporation".
-Description: